abatilo/sanic-swagger/README.md

     # your logic here
 ```

-**Note**: there are no validations to deal with broken data.
+**Note**: there are no validations to deal with (really) broken data.
 If an exception occurs while populating your model, you will find that your `input_obj` keyword will be `None`, along with another key, `input_exc`, that will contain the exception given (if any).
 If you want to further customize this behavior so you won't need to check for `None` in every request, you can add your own `middleware` **after** adding the `parser_blueprint` to the `app` instance, like the following:

 ```python
 from sanic.response import json